 We utilize integrated information management systems.
 The efficient operation of our business is dependent on these systems to effectively manage our financial and operational data.
 The failure of our information management systems to perform as designed due to "bugs," crashes, computer viruses, security breaches, cyberattacks, phishing attacks, internet failures and outages, operator error, or catastrophic events, and any associated loss of data or interruption of such information management systems for a significant period of time could disrupt our business.
 If the information management systems sustain repeated failures, we may not be able to manage our store operations, which could have a material adverse effect on our business, financial condition and results of operations.
 We continuously need to improve and upgrade our systems and technology while maintaining their reliability and integrity.
 We invest in new information management technology and systems and implement modifications and upgrades to existing systems.
 These investments include replacing legacy systems, making changes to existing systems, building redundancies, and acquiring new systems and hardware with updated functionality.
 We take actions and implement procedures designed to ensure the successful implementation of these investments, including the testing of new systems and the transfer of existing data.
 These efforts may take longer and may require greater financial and other resources than anticipated, may cause distraction of key personnel, may cause disruptions to our existing systems and our business, and may not provide the anticipated benefits.
 A disruption in our information management systems, or our inability to improve, upgrade, integrate or expand our systems to meet our evolving business requirements, could impair our ability to achieve critical strategic initiatives and could materially and adversely affect our business, financial condition and results of operations.
-Similar risks associated with Acima host retailer informati
+Similar risks associated with Acima host retailer information management systems, which we do not control, may also materially and adversely affect our business, financial condition and results of operations.

-If we fail to protect the integrity and security of customer, employee and host retailer information or if our host retailers fail to protect the integrity and security of customer information, we could incur significant liability and damage our reputation and our business could be materially and adversely affected.
+If we fail to protect the integrity and security of customer, employee and host retailer information, or if our host retailers fail to protect the integrity and security of customer information, we could incur significant liability and damage our reputation, and our business could be materially and adversely affected.

 In the ordinary course of business, we collect, store and process certain personal information provided to us by our customers, including social security numbers, dates of birth, banking information, credit and debit card information and data we receive from consumer reporting companies, including credit report information, as well as certain confidential information about our retail partners and employees, among others.
-Much of this data constitutes confidential personally identifiable information which, if unlawfully accessed, either through a "hacking" attack or otherwise, could subject us to significant liability as further discussed below.
+Much of this data constitutes confidential personally identifiable information ("PII") which, if unlawfully accessed, either through a "hacking" attack or otherwise, could subject us to significant liability as further discussed below.